 College prep checklist for high school juniors

-As you get closer to graduation, you’ll want to focus more on college.
+As you get closer to graduation, you’ll want to focus more on college if this is the route you decided to go.

-2. Start preparing for and register to take standardized tests.
-Most colleges require SAT or ACT scores when you apply.
-In your junior year, you should start preparing for the exam and sign up to take it.
+- Start preparing for and register to take standardized tests.
+Many colleges require SAT or ACT scores when you apply, though some have eliminated this requirement.
+If the schools you are looking into do require standardized test scores, you should start preparing for the exam and sign up to take it in your junior year.
 Generally, you will take either the SAT or the ACT, not both, so it’s important to find out which test is preferred by the colleges you want to apply to.

 College prep checklist for high school seniors